jeffreykegler/Marpa--R3/cpan/kollos/init.lua.md

       /* [ grammar_object, grammar_ud, event_type, event_value ] */
       return 2;
     }

+`lca_grammar_rule_new` wraps the Libmarpa method `marpa_g_rule_new()`.
+If the rule is 7 symbols or fewer, I put it on the stack.
+As an old kernel driver programmer, I was trained to avoid putting even small arrays on the stack, but one of this size should be safe on anything like close to a modern architecture.

-    /* Rule RHS limited to 7 symbols --
-     * 7 because I can encode dot position in 3 bit
+Perhaps I will eventually limit Libmarpa's rule RHS to 7 symbols, 7 because I can encode dot position in 3 bit.

-     */
+    -- miranda: section+ grammar object non-standard wrappers

-    static int wrap_grammar_rule_new(lua_State *L)
+    static int lca_grammar_rule_new(lua_State *L)
     {
         Marpa_Grammar *p_g;
         Marpa_Rule_ID result;
         Marpa_Symbol_ID lhs;
-        /* As an old kernel driver programmer, I
-         * don't like to put arrays on the stack,
-         * but one of this size should be safe on
-         * anything like a modern architecture.
-         */

         Marpa_Symbol_ID rhs[2];
         int rhs_length;
         /* [ grammar_object, lhs, rhs ... ] */